OpenShift

 OpenShift is a family of containerization software products developed by Red Hat.
-Its flagship product is the OpenShift Container Platform — a hybrid cloud platform as a service built around Linux containers orchestrated and managed by Kubernetes on a foundation of Red Hat Enterprise Linux.
-The family's other products provide this platform through different environments: OKD serves as the community-driven upstream (akin to the way that Fedora is upstream of Red Hat Enterprise Linux), Several deployment methods are available including self-managed, cloud native under ROSA (Red Hat OpenShift Service on AWS), ARO (Azure Red Hat OpenShift) and RHOIC (Red Hat OpenShift on IBM Cloud) on AWS, Azure, and IBM Cloud respectively, OpenShift Online as software as a service, and OpenShift Dedicated as a managed service.
+Its flagship product, OpenShift Container Platform, is a hybrid cloud platform as a service built around Linux containers orchestrated and managed by Kubernetes on a foundation of Red Hat Enterprise Linux.
+OKD (Origin Community Distribution) serves as the community-driven upstream.

+The family's other products provide this platform through different environments.
+Deployment methods include self-managed; cloud native under ROSA (Red Hat OpenShift Service on AWS), ARO (Azure Red Hat OpenShift) and RHOIC (Red Hat OpenShift on IBM Cloud); OpenShift Online as software as a service; and OpenShift Dedicated as a managed service.

 The OpenShift Console has developer and administrator oriented views.
-Administrator views allow one to monitor container resources and container health, manage users, work with operators, etc. Developer views are oriented around working with application resources within a namespace.
-OpenShift also provides a CLI that supports a superset of the actions that the Kubernetes CLI provides.
+Administrator views allow one to monitor container resources and health, manage users and work with operators.
+Developer views are oriented around working with application resources within a namespace.
+OpenShift also provides a CLI that supports a superset of the actions provided by the Kubernetes CLI.

 History

-OpenShift originally came from Red Hat's acquisition of Makara, a company marketing a platform as a service (PaaS) based on Linux containers, in November 2010.
+OpenShift originated from Red Hat's acquisition of Makara, a company marketing a platform as a service (PaaS) based on Linux containers, in November 2010.

-OpenShift was announced in May 2011 as proprietary technology and did not become open-source until May of 2012.
-Up until v3, released in June 2015, the container technology and container orchestration technology used custom developed technologies.
-This changed in v3 with the adoption of Docker as the container technology, and Kubernetes as the container orchestration technology.
-The v4 product has many other architectural changes - a prominent one being a shift to using CRI-O, as the container runtime (and Podman for interacting with pods and containers), and Buildah as the container build tool, thus breaking the exclusive dependency on Docker.
+It was announced in May 2011 as proprietary technology and only became open-source in May 2012.
+Until version 3, released in June 2015, OpenShift used custom developed technologies.
+Version 3 adopted Docker as the container technology and Kubernetes as the orchestration engine.
+Version 4 further changed the architecture, notably adopting CRI-O as the container runtime (and Podman for interacting with pods and containers), and Buildah as the container build tool, thus removing the dependency on Docker.